Petrovo, Blagoevgrad Province

 Petrovo, Blagoevgrad Province is a village in the municipality of Sandanski, in Blagoevgrad Province, Bulgaria.

 Geography

-The village is located in a mountainous area at the northern foor of Slavyanka, close to the Greek border.
+The village is located in a mountainous area at the northern foot of Slavyanka, close to the Greek border.
 6 kilometers away from the village there is an area known as Izvora, where the Petrovska river originates.
 The river provides drinking water for 15 villages in the region.

 History

 Ottoman rule

 During the Ottoman rule in 19th century, the village was often part of the kaza of Demirhisar of the Sanjak of Serres.
 Towards the end of the 19th century, the village was visited by Alexandre Sinvet, a French cartographer who studied in the Ottoman Empire and visited various settlements in Macedonia and Thrace.
 He called the village Petrovon and claimed that it had population of 240 Greek Christians.

 Another ethnographic study from 1878 calls the village Petrovo and claims that 120 Muslims and 200 Christian Bulgarians live there.
 The number of households was 200.
 The Bulgarian scientist Georgi Strezov, who also visited the village in 1891 and talked about its customs and manners, stated that 400 Turks and 450 Bulgarians live in Petrovo.
 According to Vasil Kanchov's statistics, in 1900 there were 950 Bulgarian-Christians, 280 Turks and 120 Vlachs living in the village.